Dinul2694/prayer-time-scraper/README.md

 # Prayer Time Scraper

 ## Overview
 The **Prayer Time Scraper** is a Java-based tool using Jsoup to extract and display prayer times from various online sources.
-This tool helps users get accurate prayer times for different locations.
+This tool helps users get accurate prayer times for Masjid Bilal Luton and other locations in future releases.

 ## Features
 - **Scrapes prayer times** from specified websites.